-If you think museums are boring, think again!
 The Musée d'Histoire Naturelle et de Géologie in Lille is carefully crafted to create a Jurassic Park-like ambiance that transports its visitors to the prehistoric age of rainforests and dinosaurs.
-Fossils from the legendary sperm whale hang overhead as you browse the ground level's rare specimens of fish, reptiles, birds other extinct beings.
+An array of fossils are displayed here and you can browse the ground level's rare specimens of fish, reptiles, birds and other extinct beings.
 A visit here is sure to fascinate, engage, and educate.

 The Vieille Bourse (Old Stock Exchange), built in 1653, has been fully renovated and is one of the most beautiful buildings in Lille.
 Originally built in Flemish baroque architecture to serve as a symbol of the market town of Lille, it now encompasses a secondhand bookstore and flower shops.
 As you wander through this enchanting building, you'll find many old books of all genres: novels, scientific books, textbooks, graphic novels, post cards, etc. This place is unique, thanks to both its site and to its incredible variety of ancient works on sale, and so it provides the perfect backdrop for a trip into the past.
 A real gem!